 Most of all, the Izzo Ultra-Lite Cart Bag is a no-frills, no-nonsense solution for any golfer using a cart.
 There aren't any velcro glove holders — you'll just have to fashion them around the handle — there's no large towel ring (a clip-on towel works best), and there are no magnetic pockets.
 But you can put everything except the kitchen sink in this bag if you want, and it will hold it comfortably with huge pockets on both sides.

-How to choose the best golf bag for you?
+How to choose the best golf bags for you

 Like apparel (check out the best golf shoes and the best golf gloves here) and even equipment, how the bag looks is also important.
 One of the reasons Titleist bags sell so well is that they say so much about the golfer.
 They're also great bags, so it's an easy combination to like.